Maria Bampasidou, Gentimis, Thanos

 It seems natural that if the data come from the farmer’s operation, the farmer is the rightful owner.
 This is easy to understand if we are talking about hard copies of documents, such as financial statements and invoices.
 But if the information is uploaded to a consulting company’s platform, the company then has access to the data.
 People argue that because the data were shared, they are not exclusive anymore.
-(See the link below to Farm Data Ownership and Protections.)
+(See the additional links below.)

 Oftentimes, farmers unknowingly agree to share data after neglecting to read an end user license agreement when they purchase the smart machinery.
 Ultimately, the manufacturers of these machines end up collecting information from multiple equipment, plots and owners at every possible point in time, creating a repository of information on a grand scale with high variability and value.
 The data set collected this way becomes massive, and its ownership is nebulous.